 At the end of the row, cut yarn (leaving a long strand for cinching the top) and fasten off.

 Now the work is in a tube with the wrong side facing out.
-Rotate work and thread the fastened off yarn end on to a tapestry needle.
-Work a running stitch around the open end to gather the top.
+Rotate work and thread the fastened off yarn end on to a yarn needle.
+Work a running stitch with the yarn around the open end to gather the top.

 Turn the hat right side out and fold up the brim.
 Or skip the fold up brim for a slouchy hat look instead!
 Put the cozy bit of goodness on your head and marvel at your amazingness!

-More Free Hat Patterns
+More Free Patterns for Crochet Hats

 If you love the Ribbed Wonder Easy Crochet Hat pattern, you might also like to check out these other crochet hat patterns:

 However, you might like to make the hat smaller for a toddler or child.
 To do so, you will need a smaller rectangle.
 Here are some suggestions so you can get to crochet hats for everyone:

 Toddler Ribbed Wonder:

 To make this easy crochet hat to fit a toddler’s head (head size of 18-20″), start with a chain of 28.
 Each row will have 26 stitches.
 Work 26 rows.
 Finished rectangle will be approximately 10″ wide by 17.25″ long.

 Child Ribbed Wonder: